andrew/ultimate-awesome/README.md

 - [awesome-malware-analysis](https://github.com/awesomelistsio/awesome-malware-analysis) - A curated list of tools, resources, labs, and communities for analyzing, dissecting, and understanding malicious software.
 - [awesome-microblogging](https://github.com/awesomelistsio/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
 - [awesome-mlops](https://github.com/awesomelistsio/awesome-mlops) - A curated list of tools, frameworks, platforms, and resources for Machine Learning Operations (MLOps).
+- [awesome-nft-development](https://github.com/awesomelistsio/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
 - [awesome-openai](https://github.com/awesomelistsio/awesome-openai) - A curated list of OpenAI tools, APIs, research, SDKs, and community resources.
 - [awesome-open-data](https://github.com/awesomelistsio/awesome-open-data) - A curated list of high-quality open data resources, tools, platforms, and projects across domains.
 - [awesome-open-governance](https://github.com/awesomelistsio/awesome-open-governance) - Projects, platforms, and APIs for transparency, civic tech, and global governance.
 - [awesome-osint](https://github.com/awesomelistsio/awesome-osint) - A curated list of high-quality open-source intelligence (OSINT) tools, resources, and techniques for investigations, journalism, cybersecurity, and more.
-- [awesome-podcasting-tools](https://github.com/awesomelistsio/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
 - [awesome-political-science](https://github.com/awesomelistsio/awesome-political-science) - A curated list of high-quality resources, tools, datasets, and educational content related to political science.
 - [awesome-privacy](https://github.com/awesomelistsio/awesome-privacy) - A curated list of tools, resources, and knowledge to protect your digital privacy and maintain online anonymity.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.